 2017 has made it official: Diversity problems — and the harassment charges that tend to follow — are impossible for tech companies to continue to avoid.
 Sadly, the root of the problem rests in a company's culture, which is the single most difficult element to address and successfully change.

-Any CEOs interested in addressing their company’s culture problems would be wise to read up on what the experts have to say — this interview with Meera Kaul, the founder of a non-profit responsible for the largest global conference for women in STEM, is a great starting point.
+Any CEOs interested in addressing their company's diversity problems would be wise to read up on what the experts have to say — this interview with Meera Kaul, the founder of a non-profit responsible for the largest global conference for women in STEM, is a great starting point.

 Meanwhile, here's a rundown of the best workforce diversity apps available today — just browse through until you find something that could be a useful value-add to your current culture, and which might just tweak it in a better direction.